What do the new lockdown rules mean for me?

 Non-essential shops, leisure and entertainment venues will all be closed.

+Theatres, concert halls, cinemas, museums and galleries, casinos, adult gaming centres and arcades, bingo halls, bowling alleys, concert halls, zoos and other animal attractions will close.

+Hair, beauty and nail salons, tattoo parlours, spas, massage parlours, body and skin piercing services, non-medical acupuncture and tanning salons will also close.

-Click and collect can continue and essential shops such as supermarkets will remain open.
+Click and collect can continue, and essential shops such as supermarkets, garden centres and shops “providing essential goods and services” will remain open.

 – What if I shielded last time?